tyrchen/elixir-meet-rust/README.md

 make
 ```

+Or you could directly visit it from github: [slides/elixir-meet-rust.md](slides/elixir-meet-rust.md).

 ## Demo 1: rmark

 Markdown parser using [rustler](https://github.com/rusterlium/rustler) and [comrak](https://github.com/kivikakk/comrak).
 Compared with [earmark](https://github.com/pragdave/earmark), it is 20x-30x faster.
 This is a demo project to show how to use rustler to boost elixir/erlang projects.